-An Optus spokesperson said it did not comment on speculation following a story in The Australian newspaper on Monday that Nine was expected to announce this week it had secured Australian broadcast rights to the EPL.
+An Optus spokesperson said it did not comment on speculation following a story in The Australian newspaper on Monday that Nine was expected to announce this week it had secured the Australian broadcast rights to the EPL.

 “All companies regularly review their businesses to ensure they are maximising value and realising their full potential – Optus is no different,” the spokesperson told Azzet.